odradev/styks/README.md

-In the above model, there is only one `PriceProducer` that is responsible for fetching the prices from the `BlockyAPI` and posting them to the `BlockyPriceFeed` contract.
+In the above model, there is only one `PriceProducer` that is responsible for fetching the prices from the `BlockyAPI` and posting them to the `StyksBlockySupplier` contract.
 To make system more resilient, we must allow multiple `PriceProducers` to work in parallel.

 We would like to introduce a token-based staking mechanism, that would allow